fredaas/texc/README.txt

 DESCRIPTION
 --------------------------------------------------------------------------------

-Texparse is a small command-line interface to latexmk and a log-file parser.
+Texparse is a simple command-line interface to latexmk and a log-file parser.

 TEX LIVE SETUP
 --------------------------------------------------------------------------------